Abhishek79958/Resume-Storage-Tracking-System/README.md

 - If you provide a GIF or a video clip: I will optimize (`gifsicle -O3`) and commit it as `demo.gif` in repo root.
 - If you want a Lottie animation: provide the JSON or After Effects file and I will add `assets/lottie/resume-anim.json` and embed it in README.
-- If you want me to source a royalty-free 3D animated loop and commit, I can fetch a CC0 clip and add (confirm if okay).
+- If you want me to source a royalty-free 3D animated loop and commit, I can fetch a CC0 clip and add as `demo.gif` (confirm if okay).

 ---